 and click the [Save] button.

-๐ŸŽ‰ Congratulations, your Nginx Proxy Manager works on your own server, using your own domain (secured by SSL cert) and allows you to generate ad-hoc subdomains for your Husarnet connected devices if needed.
+๐ Congratulations, your Nginx Proxy Manager works on your own server, using your own domain (secured by SSL cert) and allows you to generate ad-hoc subdomains for your Husarnet connected devices if needed.
 In the next sections I will demonstrate how easy it is to expose what you have available in your LAN, to the public Internet.

 But at first let's secure access to the NPM's admin panel, by using SSL cert we have just got.

-Secure access to admin panelโ€‹
+Secure access to admin panelโ

-Up to this point we logged in to the NPM admin panel using http://<my-vps-ip>:81 URL.
+URL.
 It's not secure to keep it this way, because the connection is not encrypted.
 So the first place where we will use our freshly created SSL cert, will be securing the admin panel.

-In the NPM click [Add Proxy Host] button and place your domain for admin panel (in my example admin.myproxy.acme4you.com), your VPS IP address, and 81 port number as on screenshot below:
+In the NPM click [Add Proxy Host] button and place your domain for admin panel (in my example admin.myproxy.acme4you.com

-Next, go to the SSL tab and select our newly created SSL cert:
+tab and select our newly created SSL cert:

-Click the [Save] button and from this point, we will use the admin panel using https://admin.myproxy.acme4you.com.
-It's good to change your user password again by using this secure domain.
+Click the [Save] button and from this point, we will use the admin panel using https://admin.myproxy.acme4you.com

-To make access to your admin panel even more secure, you can additionally configure a custom Access List in NPM (currently we used only Publicly Accessible option).
+To make access to your admin panel even more secure, you can additionally configure a custom Access List in NPM (currently we used only Publicly Accessible

 We can further make access to the admin panel more secure by making it possible only for other devices from the same Husarnet VPN network as the running instance of NPM.
-To do so, just comment this line in docker-compose.yml:
+To do so, just comment this line in docker-compose.yml

 # - '81:81'

-We do not need to expose port 81 to the host system on the VPS!
-We can access the admin panel by using this URL: http://my-reverse-proxy:81 (my-reverse-proxy is a Husarnet hostname defined in docker-compose.yml).
-Don't worry about HTTP - the connection is encrypted by Husarnet.
+to the host system on the VPS!
+We can access the admin panel by using this URL: http://my-reverse-proxy:81

-Using Nginx Proxy Managerโ€‹
+Using Nginx Proxy Managerโ

 As NPM is up and running, custom wildcard domain is enabled in DNS records and SSL certs are there, we can enjoy how dead simple it is to expose services from our localhosts just using a nice NPM UI!

-Access websites hosted locallyโ€‹
+Access websites hosted locallyโ

 As an example let's assume we have a development server on our localhost with a React app.
-We want to share real-time online preview to what we are doing locally and expose it under https://reactapp.myproxy.acme4you.com URL.
-I will show you how to do it in a few easy steps with no coding!
+We want to share real-time online preview to what we are doing locally and expose it under https://reactapp.myproxy.acme4you.com

 To make this guide all in one, I assume that your local machine is initially not Husarnet connected.